This raw cookie dough recipe is completely safe to eat – no eggs or flour!

 When it comes to eating cookie dough that does contain flour, I feel similarly to many other commenters who aren’t quite sure where they stand.
 So many other raw foods can also harbor bacteria.
 Do these new guidelines set a precedent that means we ought to give up eating foods such as raw spinach, too?

-Eat it with a spoon, spread it on a banana, use it as a dip for strawberries or graham crackers, or whip up a batch of homemade Cookie Dough Brownies.
+Eat it with a spoon, spread it on a banana, use it as a dip for strawberries or graham crackers, or spread it over a batch of homemade Vegan Brownies, to make COOKIE DOUGH brownies!

 Raw Cookie Dough Recipe